Reflections

 #SoftwareDevelopment #Tech

 I know many people who use social media only to follow businesses they care about, so that they can hear about specials, promotions, events, and changes to hours.
-It's true that some businesses don't update their website or provide a newsletter, so I can understand the appeal of using social media to follow them.
-The situation seems to be getting better, though, with more and more businesses maintaining a healthy online presence outside of the big, centralized social platforms.
+It's true that some businesses don't update their websites or provide newsletters, so I can understand the appeal of using social media to follow them.
+The situation seems to be getting better, though, with more and more businesses maintaining a healthy online presence outside of the big, centralized antisocial platforms.

 #Life #SocialMedia #Tech